Library of Gray: The Great Library

 In 1859, the municipality of Gray wants to have a proper building for the library.
 This new building, adjoining the city hall, is conceived as a sumptuous place with its panelling and its gallery surrounding the hall.
 The building is achieved in one year.
 The library is inaugurated the 6 December 1859 and open to the public the 1 January 1860.
 Since this period the new library is called "the Great Library".

 Since then, the library is divided in two parts.
 At the ground floor, there is the part with modern books that can be borrowed and upstairs, there is the part with old books that cannot be borrowed and can only be read at library.

 Nowadays, the modern part contains 13.000 books when the old part contains 25.000 books.

 Collections

 The old part contains 18 incunabula among which there is a book of Jean Buridan about Aristotle's Ethics (1489), The Consolation of Philosophy by Boethius (1480) and also the Fasciculus temporum by Werner Rolevinck (1495).

 The library hosts also many pictures from amateur photographers living in the commune of Gray.
 Among them, there are Eugène Noir (1855-1904) and Louis Guichard (1866-1934) who were peculiarly active during the Belle-Époque.

 Books from famous Gray inhabitants are also hosted by the library, like Jean-Baptiste Romé de l'Isle (mineralogist considered as one of the creators of the modern crystallography), Augustin Cournot (mathematician, economist and philosopher) and Edmond Bour (mathematician and engineer).

 Partnership with Wikimédia France

-In 2008, Wikimédia France made a parnership with the library of Gray in order to digitize an atlas from 1828 and some engravings of George Anson's voyage around the world.
+In 2008, Wikimédia France made a partnership with the library of Gray in order to digitize an atlas from 1828 and some engravings of George Anson's voyage around the world.